rbisdorff/Digraph3/docSphinx/tutorial.rst

 It is interesting to notice in :numref:`strictBestChoice` (Line 6) that the **strict best choice recommendation** consists in the set of weak Condorcet winners: 'A', 'C' and 'D'.
 In the corresponding characteristic vector (see Lines 12-14), representing the bipolar credibility degree with which each alternative may indeed be considered a best choice (see [BIS-2006a]_, [BIS-2006b]_), we find confirmed that alternative *D* is the only positively validated one, whereas both extreme alternatives - *A* (the most expensive) and *C* (the cheapest) - stay in an indeterminate situation.
 They **may be or not be** potential first choice candidates besides *D*.
 Notice furthermore that compromise alternative *G*, while not actually included in an outranking prekernel, shows as well an indeterminate situation with respect to *being or not being* a potential first choice candidate.
 Alternatives *B*, *E* and *F* are *negatively* included, i.e. *positively excluded* from this best choice recommendation.

 We may also notice in Line 16 that both alternatives *A* and *F* are reported as potential *strict outranked* choices, hence as **potential last choice recommendation** .
-This indicates a global incomparability status of alternative *A* as shown in :numref:`bestOfficeChoice`.
+The ambiguous first-ranked and last-ranked position of alternative *A* indicates its global incomparability status as shown in :numref:`bestOfficeChoice`.

 .. code-block:: pycon
    :linenos: